p4535992/foundryvtt-better-rolltables/README.md

 ## NOTES ABOUT UPDATE FROM 1.8.95 for FVTT 9 to 1.9.1 FVTT 10

-The form was updated for the 10 by on commission [elizeuangelo](https://github.com/elizeuangelo) and then perfected by [sasquach45932](https://github.com/sasquach45932) with some updates and bug fixing .
-Finallu [p4535992](https://github.com/p4535992) applied some code best practices (module id as prefix of i18n and css rules, etc.) and taking over maintenance of the module.
+The module was updated for the 10 by [elizeuangelo](https://github.com/elizeuangelo) on commission and then perfected by [sasquach45932](https://github.com/sasquach45932) with some updates and bug fixing .
+Finally [p4535992](https://github.com/p4535992) applied some code best practices (module id as prefix of i18n and css rules, etc.) and taking over maintenance of the module.

 A special ty to the original authors [Ultrakorne#6240](https://discordapp.com/users/Ultrakorne#6240), [JackPrince#0494](https://discordapp.com/users/JackPrince#0494) and [DanielBöttner](https://github.com/DanielBoettner).